Amazon ECS task definition parameters - Amazon Elastic Container Service

 Pattern: ^[a-zA-Z0-9-.]{0,253}[a-zA-Z0-9]$

 A list of DNS search domains that are presented to the container.
-This parameter maps to DnsSearch in the Create a container section of the Docker Remote API and the --dns-search option to docker run.
+This parameter maps to DnsSearch in the docker create-container command the --dns-search option to docker run.

 Note